Ed1sonChen/wad_api_assignment/README.md

 I build the swagger documentation in the swaggerhub.
 I implement it with swagger.json.

+- helmet

+I used the third-party package helmet to help secure my Express app by setting various HTTP headers.

 # Assignment 2 - Agile Software Practice.